lachatak/scalalearn/sparkscalaz/README.md

 ```
 It simply adds the incoming message the the audit log without touching the state and providing any results.

-Now we have the building blockes.
+Now we have the building blocks.
 Lets put those block together.
 This is the way how you could form bigger functions from dump elements:
 ```scala
   def loadSummaryByCurrency(exchangerates: String = "exchangerates.csv", transactions: String = "transactions.csv", currency: String = "GBP", partner: String = "Unlimited ltd."): Work[Map[String, BigDecimal], BigDecimal] =
     for {